ManagedBass/ManagedBass.DocFX/api/index.md

 # Api Documentation
-Welcome to the API documentation for ManagedBass.PInvoke (Windows).
+Welcome to the API documentation for ManagedBass and ManagedBass.PInvoke (Windows).

 Generated from source code using DocFX.